larsville/git-primer/README.md

 _`Origin`_ is the standard name for the default remote for a project.
 The default remote is the repository that your code will be merged with if someone acts on your pull request.

-## Terms & Concepts: Working with files
+## Terms & concepts: Working with files

 _Commit_ -- copies changes in staged files to a repository.
 (Also launches your default editor ($EDITOR) with some default commit comment text.
 When you exit the editor, comment lines are stripped out.
 Or use git commit -m "comment".)
 As a noun, a commit is a snapshot of the Tracked files in your working directory.